 May has been designated as National Electrical Safety Month.
 The Electrical Safety Foundation International (ESFI) uses the month to raise awareness about electrical safety hazards both on the job site and at home.
-This year, they’re focus is on the importance of understanding electrical safety precautions when preparing, weathering, and rebuilding after a natural disaster.
+This year, their focus is on Smart Homes and the lifesaving devices that keep a home smart, safe, and secure.

 Electrical Safety in the Workplace

 Live electrical contact is a leading cause of workplace injuries and fatalities, with nearly 4,000 injuries and 300 deaths each year.
 It’s essential to discuss electrical safety as part of your daily safety protocols.

 - Never overload electrical circuits.
 Extension cords plugged into power strips that are connected in series with other strips is a common, but significant risk.
-Not only is this practice is a regulatory violation, it can also cause a fire.
+Not only is this practice is a regulatory violation, but it can also cause a fire.

 - All electrical panels and equipment should have penetrations properly sealed, making sure there are no exposed wires or access points into live electrical exposures.
 To avoid injury, equipment should not be opened by employees unless they have received the proper training.